Wild Ginger (Asarum canadense)

 Uses

-Native Americans used the plant as a medicinal herb to treat a number of ailments including dysentery, digestive problems, swollen breasts, coughs and colds, typhus, scarlet fever, nerves, sore throats, cramps, heaves, earaches, headaches, convulsions, asthma, tuberculosis, urinary disorders, and venereal disease.
-In addition, they also used it as a stimulant or appetite enhancer, and as a charm.
-It was also used as an admixture to strengthen other herbal preparations.[5]
+Historically, Native Americans used the plant as a medicinal herb to treat a number of ailments including dysentery, digestive problems, swollen breasts, coughs and colds, typhus, scarlet fever, nerves, sore throats, cramps, heaves, earaches, headaches, convulsions, asthma, tuberculosis, urinary disorders, and venereal disease.[8]
+In addition, they also used it as a stimulant, appetite enhancer, charm and an admixture to strengthen other herbal preparations.[8]

 References